High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 Since people with high functioning anxiety tend to manage symptoms and their lives, they’re less likely to seek out treatment.
 In turn, symptoms may spiral out of control and lead to an increased risk of depression.

 Currently, there is no research to suggest that high functioning anxiety leads to depression.
 In fact, since those with this type of anxiety may develop tendencies of overachieving or perfectionism, they may also view their anxiety as a positive trait.
-However, if you are experiencing symptoms of depression, it’s important to seek out treatment.
+However, if you experience symptoms of depression, it’s important to seek out treatment.

 How is High Functioning Anxiety Treated?